 When it comes to business cards, the same handshake rules pretty much apply.

 A business card will flop if the paper stock is flimsy and the type is too small, light or hard to read.
 Business cards also self-destruct when they go overboard with heavy-handed designs that look outdated or distract from what it is the person or business does.
-To avoid cheap-looking or ineffective business cards, follow these three tips belows;
+To avoid cheap-looking or ineffective color business cards, follow these three tips belows;

 1. Choose a reliable printer